-Named one of the “25 New Faces of Independent Film” by Filmmaker magazine, Morgan Jon Fox is a Memphis-based filmmaker/producer whose work has focused primarily on youth and self-discovery in the South.
-His latest project, Feral, is an 8-episode show he created as an original content production for the new gay-themed streaming platform Dekkoo, and premieres on October 6.
+Named one of the “25 New Faces of Independent Film” by Filmmaker magazine, Morgan Jon Fox is a writer-director from Memphis, currently living in Chicago, whose work has focused primarily on youth and self-discovery in the South.
+His short film The One You Never Forget is now streaming on Vimeo here.
 (Picture by Breezy Lucia.)

 I’ll never forget where I was when I was first introduced to the Sarah Koenig-produced true-crime episodic podcast Serial.
 It was in hour one of a 10-hour road trip from Memphis, TN to Savannah, GA with director-producer Kim Sherman.
 I’d never really listened to podcasts before, and true story, I almost turned down This American Life when they offered to produce a segment related to my documentary This is What Love in Action Looks Like – because I’d never heard of the show.
 Luckily my then roommate Kentucker Audley quickly shamed me into the realization that This American Life was a big deal.
 A couple hours into this trip with Kim, though, I was forgoing restroom breaks because I’d already become addicted to the true-life story of what appears to be the wrongful conviction of Adnan Syed.
 Wait, are all podcasts like this?
 Riveting episodic cliffhangers invested in relatable characters?
 No, Kim assured me, sadly not yet.
 As it turns out, Serial is the Simone Biles/Usain Bolt/Michael Phelps of the podcast world.